-Consistent access to reliable energy in Miami-Dade County is critical to power buildings, equipment and vehicles that we depend upon every day.
+Consistent access to reliable and sustainable sources of energy in Miami-Dade County is critical to power buildings, equipment and vehicles that we depend upon every day.
 In fact, electricity and transportation together account for roughly 90 percent of greenhouse gas (GHG) emissions in Miami-Dade County.

 Solar energy provides clean, renewable energy, can help lower utility bills, and can improve the value of a property.

 A solar feasibility study for Miami-Dade County, released in October 2018, evaluated the feasibility of on-site solar energy generation and use at County properties.
 With technical assistance from the U.S. Department of Energy's National Renewable Energy Laboratory (NREL), the initial screening revealed 238 County facilities had suitable roof areas for photovoltaic panels.
 Potential installation of photovoltaic panels at the facilities were determined to have a total solar photovoltaic capacity of 61,725 kW and an annual solar energy production of 87,855,519 (87.8 million) kWh.